intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AZURE_APP_GUIDE.md

 	} stVehicleData;
 	```

-	Then, declare the vehicle data object and the 8-byte buffer to store the CAN Tx data from the server as follows.
+	Then, declare the vehicle data object as follows.

 	```
 	// TODO: add global variables here
 	stVehicleData obVehicleData;
-	uint8_t canTxData[8];
 	```

 	For every CAN message that is associated with each of the event handlers, the ISM process will auto-magically invoke the matching handler.
 We will assume the signals are occupying the first two bytes of each corresponding CAN messages.
 We store the received signal data into our global object.